relationship habits

 You can’t write that!

-When I pointed out this discrepancy to my date, he laughed.
-He said his sister had looked over his shoulder while he was writing his dating profile, exclaimed; ‘You can’t write that!”
-And she re-wrote it for him.
+I said something about this discrepancy and my date laughed.
+He said his sister had looked over his shoulder and said ‘You can’t write that!”
+And she re-wrote his profile for him.

 No second date!